Updated RSS feed

 [Later] Made a slight change to make the RSS feed friendly to foreign scripts: my template now uses the tag, which I believe is new to MT 2.6.
 For this to make a difference, you need to be using MT 2.6, and edit your mt.cfg file: de-comment the line containing PublishCharset and

-set the appropriate charset (I’ve set mine to “utf-8″–unicode); also I think you need to de-comment the line NoHTMLEntities 1.
+set the appropriate charset (I’ve set mine to “utf-8”–unicode); also I think you need to de-comment the line NoHTMLEntities 1.
 This only matters if you use non-Roman script (Japanese, Cyrillic, etc).

 [Later still] Fixed a few more minor things, including a link to extended entries (tip o’ the cap to David Nunez).

-6 Responses to “Updated RSS feed”
+6 thoughts on “Updated RSS feed”

 1. NICE!
 I’m doing this through my news reader.
 I’ll be updating my rss feed very soon with full text and comments via this tip!